Darrken/RockSmithCDLCRenamer/README.md

   New filename: Cure_Forest_v1_DD_p.psarc<br>

 Note that I try to preserve any existing "version" in the filename by keeping anything from _v# to the end of the filename.
-(I couldn't figure out how to determine from metadata whether a song had Dynamic Difficulty or not, so you might end up losing some of the "DD" in filenames if they came before the _v#.)
 And now you have a better, sortable, reliable filename.

 If the Sort metadata fields are wrong, i.e. they start with "A " or "The ", you'll see that reflected in the filename.
 You can fix metadata by using the "Import Package" button in the Custom Song Creator Toolkit, editing the metadata,